Birthmark

 A birthmark is a congenital, benign irregularity on the skin which is present at birth or appears shortly after birth—usually in the first month.
 Birthmarks can occur anywhere on the skin.
 They are caused by overgrowth of blood vessels, melanocytes, smooth muscle, fat, fibroblasts, or keratinocytes.

 Dermatologists divide birthmarks into two types: pigmented birthmarks and vascular birthmarks.
 Pigmented birthmarks caused by excess skin pigment cells include: moles, café au lait spots, and Mongolian spots.
 Vascular birthmarks, also called red birthmarks, are caused by increased blood vessels and include macular stains (salmon patches), hemangiomas, and port-wine stains.
 A little over 1 in 10 babies have a vascular birthmark present by age 1.
 Several birthmark types are part of the group of skin lesions known as nevi or naevi, which is Latin for "birthmarks".

 Birthmarks occur as a result of a localized imbalance in factors controlling the development and migration of skin cells.
-In addition, it is known that vascular birthmarks are not hereditary.
+In addition, it is known that most vascular birthmarks are not hereditary.